ellie-sleightholm/marqo-llama3_1/README.md

 ### Backend

 #### 1. Obtaining Llama 3.1 Models
 To run this project locally, you will need to obtain the appropriate models.
-If you have 16GB of RAM, I would recommend starting with 8B parameter LlaMa 3.1 GGML models.
+If you have 16GB of RAM, I would recommend starting with 8B parameter LlaMa 3.1 GGUF models.
 For this demo I used `lmstudio-community/Meta-Llama-3.1-8B-Instruct-GGUF`.

 There are several models you can download from the `lmstudio-community/Meta-Llama-3.1-8B-Instruct-GGUF` [Hugging Face hub](https://huggingface.co/lmstudio-community/Meta-Llama-3.1-8B-Instruct-GGUF/tree/main).
 I recommend starting with `Meta-Llama-3.1-8B-Instruct-Q4_K_M.gguf`.
 The demo video above uses `Q2_K`.